Sorin373/SpeedyGo/README.md

 <div style="display: flex; text-align: justify; gap: 1rem;">
     <img src="Documantation/SpeedyGo_LOGO.png" alt="Project Logo or Banner" width="100" height="100">
-    <p>For my final project in computer science for grade 11, I was required to develop a console application that involved working with graphs.
+    <p style="font-size: 10px">For my final project in computer science for grade 11, I was required to develop a console application that involved working with graphs.
 Therefore, I decided to create <b>SpeedyGo</b>, an app which has the main porpuse to generate the most optimal path to supply different deposits in Romania.</p>
 </div>

 <br>